polterguy/phosphorusfive-dox/chapter-6.md

 With this in mind, realise that the expression we're using as child formatting expressions to our **[src]** node, are first retrieving the **[p5.web.widgets.property.get]**.
 Then it is retrieving its zeroth child, which is the node named **[first_name]** from our image above.
 Then it retrieves this node's children.
 Since there only happens to be one child beneath this node, it will return this node's value, which happens to be *"Thomas"* for our example.

+If you still haven't watched the video from chapter 4, I encourage you to [watch this video](https://www.youtube.com/watch?v=VjG2hGeMnbU), if the above doesn't make much sense to you.

 Now it will substitute the `{0}` parts of its **[src]** node's value, with the string *"Thomas"*.
 Then it does the same thing in the next expression, except it will retrieve the first child node of **[p5.web.widgets.property.get]**, which of course is the **[last_name]** node.

-After it has created its **[src]** node's value, by concatenating our strings, it will move the results of this operation into the *"root nodes child, named 'sys42.windows.confirm', and its children node, named 'body'"*.
+After it has created its **[src]** node's value, by concatenating our strings, it will move the results of this operation into the **[body]** node.

 Using this type of logic, we can change parts of our lambda object, that we still haven't execute yet, resulting in that once we execute this lambda, it will have a value, that we dynamically created, up front, before we executed it.